mumukshapant/mumukshapant/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mumukshapant&label=Profile%20views&color=0e75b6&style=flat" alt="mumukshapant" /> </p>

-- 🎓  I earned my Master's degree from Northeastern University, where I built a solid foundation in software engineering and data sciences—now I'm here to turn theory into high-impact code.
+- 🎓  I earned my **Master's** degree from **Northeastern University**, Boston, where I built a solid foundation in software engineering and data sciences—now I'm here to turn theory into high-impact code.

 - 💻 Currently sharpening my skills on **LeetCode** —tackling algorithms, mastering data structures, and getting interview-ready, one problem at a time!

-- 💼 With 2 years of industry experience in Software Development, I’ve mastered building scalable backend systems and data pipelines.
-Oh, and I’ve got a solid grip on Machine Learning and AI—because why just write code when you can make it think too? 🤖
+- 💼 With **2 years of industry experience** in **Software Development**, I’ve mastered building scalable backend systems and data pipelines.
+Oh, and I’ve got a solid grip on **Machine Learning**, **NLP** and **AI** —because why just write code when you can make it think too? 🤖

 - ⚡ **Fun Fact**: When I'm not coding, I'm either experimenting in the kitchen with new recipes 🍳, binge-watching the latest series 📺, or getting lost in a good book.
 My latest read was *Eleanor Oliphant is Completely Fine* — always on the lookout for my next page-turner!